The API used on most Unixoid operating systems (i.e. Linux, FreeBSD, etc.) is

 To determine which format an capture devices supports one can use the VIDIOC_ENUM_FMT

 function call.
-This is built around the struct v4l2_fmtdesc
+This is built around the struct v4l2_fmtdesc structure:

-The basic idea is that the application just fills the index
+The basic idea is that the application just fills the index and type

-function and the driver fills the fields
+fields, calls the VIDIOC_ENUM_FMT function and the driver fills the fields

 with available information.
 To query information about our capture device

-value from 0 and count upwards till the
+one will iterate the index value from 0 and count upwards till the

-driver fails with an error code of EINVAL
+driver fails with an error code of EINVAL.
+The type has to be set

-to V4L2_BUF_TYPE_VIDEO_CAPTURE
+to V4L2_BUF_TYPE_VIDEO_CAPTURE:

 for(int idx = 0;; idx = idx + 1)